cjolowicz/nox-poetry/README.rst

 ---

 ``nox_poetry.install(session, *args)``:
-   Install development dependencies into a Nox session using Poetry.
+   Install packages into a Nox session using Poetry.

    The ``nox_poetry.install`` function
-   installs development dependencies into a Nox session, using the versions specified in Poetry's lock file.
+   installs dependencies into a Nox session, using the versions specified in Poetry's lock file.
    The function arguments are the same as those for `nox.sessions.Session.install`_:
    The first argument is the ``Session`` object, and the remaining arguments are command-line arguments for `pip install`_, typically just the package or packages to be installed.

-``nox_poetry.install_package(session)``:
-   Install the package into a Nox session using Poetry.

-   The ``nox_poetry.install_package`` function
-   installs your package into a Nox session, including the core dependencies as specified in Poetry's lock file.
-   This is done by building a wheel from the package, and installing it using pip_.
-   Dependencies are installed in the same way as in the ``nox_poetry.install`` function, i.e. using a constraints file.
-   Its only argument is the ``Session`` object from Nox.
+   The constants ``WHEEL`` and ``SDIST`` are replaced by a distribution archive built for the local package.

 Contributing